Roman food supply

 Claudius’ response included building a large harbour basin at Portus, near Ostia on the sea coast, to give Rome’s grain fleets a safe anchorage where they could transfer their cargoes to river barges to head up to Rome.
-You’ll see a depiction of this harbour on a coin of his successor Nero in video VII.
-Southampton’s MOOC on Portus provides a detailed insight into the fascinating history of this harbour area.

 The problem of feeding Rome had preoccupied the city’s rulers since the republican period.
 Rome’s basic calorific staple was grain, to be made into bread, though olive oil and wine were also important bulk imports; some estimates suggest Rome could have consumed around 400,000 tons of grain annually.
 Monte Testaccio, a hill made up entirely of broken olive amphorae near the city’s port district, testifies to the comparable scale of the olive oil trade.
 The city’s immediate hinterland was insufficient to support such a large need, and as we heard from Professor Marzano, a large part of it was given over to the cultivation of fresh produce, like vegetables and fruit, which had to be grown close to its point of use.